 Set A Debt Limit

 If you want to freelance full time, the first thing is to set a debt limit.
 How much are you willing to bear if you are going through a lean time?
 How much are you comfortable putting on your family?
 If you have a family, make sure your spouse/partner is ok with that amount.
-Stick to that, once you reach that debt point and there's sustainable job coming in for a month, it's time to find new work.
+Stick to that, once you reach that debt point and there's no sustainable job coming in for a month, it's time to find a new job.
 What is that amount? $1000? $5000? $10,000?
 I don't know, that is up to you, your resources and whoever else has a stake in your household income.

-I hope this some of this helps.
+I hope some of this helps.
 I hope all of us get back to work soon.
 I hope someone out there forms a "Reasonable Party" where politicians share ideas and concerns rather than shout hyperbole and focus more on political posturing in front of the cameras than an actual solution.